Coyn123/magnitude/README.md

 Requires a C++17 compiler with `<filesystem>` and `<thread>` support (tested with g++ via MSYS2 UCRT64 on Windows).

+Alternatively, download the v1.0.0 GitHub build on the side of the page

 ```bash
 g++ -std=c++17 -Wall -Wextra -static main.cpp filesize.cpp report.cpp threadpool.cpp -o magnitude.exe
 ```